Louis Partridge

 Louis Patrick James Partridge (born 3 June 2003) is an English actor.
 He began his career as a child actor, and had minor roles in the fantasy films Pan (2015) and Paddington 2 (2017).
-He portrayed Piero de' Medici in the historical drama series Medici (2019), and had his breakthrough with the Netflix mystery film Enola Holmes (2020) and its 2022 sequel.
-Partridge has since portrayed Sid Vicious in the FX miniseries Pistol (2022) and starred in Alfonso Cuarón's thriller series Disclaimer (2024), as well as the historical drama series House of Guinness (2025).
+He portrayed Piero de' Medici in the historical drama series Medici (2019), and had his breakthrough with the Netflix mystery film Enola Holmes (2020) and its sequels (2022–2026).
+Partridge has since starred in the FX miniseries Pistol (2022), the Apple TV miniseries Disclaimer (2024), and the Netflix historical drama series House of Guinness (2025).

-Early life
+Early and personal life

 Partridge was born on 3 June 2003 in Wandsworth, London, to James and Liz Partridge.
-He has an older sister, Issie and a younger sister, Millie.
+He has an older sister, Issie, and a younger sister, Millie.

 Partridge attended Dulwich Preparatory School, an all-boys' private school in south east London, and played rugby with Battersea Ironsides Sports Club.
 He then went to secondary school at Alleyn's School, a co-educational private school in Dulwich, where he was a member of Tyson's House.
 He completed his A Levels in 2021 with As in French, English, and Film Studies.

+From 2023 until the end of 2025, Partridge was in a relationship with the American singer-songwriter Olivia Rodrigo.

 Career

 Partridge made his acting debut in a 2014 short film Beneath Water.
-Partridge also appeared as an extra in Emil and the Detectives at the National Theatre alongside other child actors Seb Sargent and Lucy Hutchinson, a rehearsal attended by Queen Elizabeth II and The Duke of Edinburgh.
+Partridge also appeared as an extra in Emil and the Detectives at the National Theatre.
 Partridge was one of the England mascots at the 2015 Rugby World Cup game against Wales, held at Twickenham Stadium.